Alex Makelov

-I’m also broadly interested in the research, design and implementation of tools that make the work of scientists and practitioners in computational fields easier, and their code simpler and more maintainable.
-As part of this, I’m currently working on mandala, a Python library to simplify scientific data management.
+I'm also broadly interested in the research, design and implementation of tools that make the work of scientists and practitioners in computational fields easier.
+As part of this, I used to work on mandala, a Python library to simplify scientific data management.

 Publications